DG/L: Description

-The language itself was an extended version of Algol 60.
-It supported Integers, Single and Double precision floating point and complex numbers, and both fixed and arbitrary precision strings.
+The language itself was an extended version of ALGOL 60.
+It supported integers, single- and double-precision floating point and complex numbers, and both fixed and arbitrary precision strings.
 It also supported full arbitrary precision binary-coded decimal (BCD) arithmetic on strings.
-It had many convenient program control flow features, but being designed in the mid 70s, lacked user defined data structures.
+It had many convenient program control flow features, but being designed in the mid-1970s, it lacked user defined data structures.

+Originally called ALGOL/5, the product was renamed DG/L shortly before the first commercial release in around August 1977.
+Prior to its release, DG/L had been used internally within Data General for the development of several major titles offered by the company.
+The company touted it as the world's first high-level structured programming language for a minicomputer.

 DG/L had a substantial runtime library for its day, and was used for systems programming both within and outside of Data General.

-Originally called Algol/5, the product renamed DG/L shortly before the first commercial release in 1978.
-Officially, the name is meaningless but it was apparently supposed to imply "Data General Language".
+It held the distinction of being the only compiler that let users write a program for one Data General computer and then compile it for various Data General operating systems (RDOS, AOS, or AOS/VS) and hardware architectures (Nova, Eclipse, and Eclipse/MV).
+This made it useful for organizations which still relied on older, pre-AOS/VS DG systems.
+It also allowed developers to take advantage of AOS/VS's powerful tools for writing, compiling, and debugging, and then easily adapt the same program for the other environments by recompiling and relinking, accomplished via conditional compilation directives and compiler switches.

+Ostensibly standing for "Data General Language", the name "DG/L" eventually came to hinder sales by giving it the misleading reputation as a highly proprietary programming language specific to Data General computers, according to the journalist Peter Walsall, despite being a close ALGOL derivative.
 After the first commercial release, targeting 16-bit Eclipse and Nova, several subsequent updates and major versions were released, approximately one a year.
+By 1987, DG/L had been largely forgotten among Data General's clientele, although it was still receiving routine updates by that point.
+By 1989, however, the programming language was nearly extinct and did not find mention in any of the company's contemporary literature.

-Comparison with Algol 60
+Comparison with ALGOL 60

-Appendix A of Data General's 1982 revision of its DG/L Language Reference Manual, 093-00229-01 describes DG/L as based on the ALGOL 60 programming language, but gives "data types, operations and statements that ALGOL 60 lacks".
+Appendix A of Data General's 1982 revision of its DG/L Language Reference Manual (093-00229-01) describes DG/L as based on the ALGOL 60 programming language, but gives "data types, operations and statements that ALGOL 60 lacks".
 Specific differences are:

-Algol 60 features unsupported in DG/L
+ALGOL 60 features unsupported in DG/L

 Extensions

-Some of the extensions to the Algol 60 standard introduced in DG/L or carried over from Data General's previous Algol implementation of 1971:
+Some of the extensions to the ALGOL 60 standard introduced in DG/L or carried over from Data General's previous ALGOL implementation of 1971: